Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The Form Module VBA Code.

-7. Copy the following VBA codes and Paste them into the Form's Class Module, overwriting existing lines.
+7. Copy the following VBA code and paste it into the Form's Class Module, overwriting existing lines.

 Option Compare Database